sriramiyer/ydn-docs/yql-quickstart.rst

 Select the desired output format (XML or JSON) and click the "Test" button.
 This returns all fields of the *local.search* table.
 The filters in the WHERE clause restrict the output prouced by the table.
 Observe the output of the query, and note the various fields returned in the response.

-4. Tweak the example Query
+4. Tweak the Example Query
 --------------------------

 Here are some things you can do to get a feel of YQL and the *local.search* table: